dcaro/wrk2004/lab-part2.md

 The function app is really a place where you can create functions that will run code.
 - In the browser where you logged into the tools, goto - `http://portal.azure.com` and sign in
-- From the Azure portal, click on the function app that you created earlier by searching for `wrk2004func-@lab.LabInstance.Id` (Note: you may have to refresh your page to see it)
+- From the Azure portal search box on top, search for `wrk2004func-@lab.LabInstance.Id`
 - Click on the **+** sign next to **Function** on the left blade.
 - Scroll down and click on **In-portal** then **Continue**
 - Scroll up and Click on **Webhook + API** then **Create**